MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 - If you delete a label that's been applied to a document in SharePoint, rather than remove the label from the applicable label policy, the document when downloaded won't be labeled or encrypted.
 In comparison, if the labeled document is stored outside SharePoint, the document remains encrypted if the label is deleted.
 Note that although you might delete labels during a testing phase, it's very rare to delete a label in a production environment.

-## Enable sensitivity labels for SharePoint and OneDrive (opt-in)
+## How to enable sensitivity labels for SharePoint and OneDrive (opt-in)

-You must use PowerShell to enable these new capabilities.
+You must use PowerShell to enable these new capabilities that support sensitivity labels for Office files in SharePoint and OneDrive.

 ### Prepare the SharePoint Online Management Shell

-Before you enable sensitivity labels for Office files in SharePoint and OneDrive, ensure that you're running SharePoint Online Management Shell version 16.0.19418.12000 or above.
+Before you enable sensitivity labels for Office files in SharePoint and OneDrive, ensure that you're running SharePoint Online Management Shell version 16.0.19418.12000 or later.
 If you already have the latest version, you can skip to next procedure to run the PowerShell command.

 1. If you have installed a previous version of the SharePoint Online Management Shell from PowerShell gallery, you can update the module by running the following cmdlet.